a-prabagaran/UI-Automation-Selenium-Java-Maven-Cucumber-JUnit-PageFactory-ExtentReport/README.md

 > Developed functions in Page Factory pattern for ease in maintenance.

 > Test results can be viewed in Extent(spark) report.

+## Further improvements to consider:

+> Can include Tags and Hooks in case of multiple features/scenarios.

+> Can customise the Extent(spark) report according to our project needs.